department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11/yellow-ribbon-program.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-9">If I participate in the Yellow Ribbon Program this year, will I automatically receive the same amount of funding next year?</button>
 <div id="questions-9" class="usa-accordion-content">

-No. Even if you stay enrolled, keep progressing in your program, and having money left in your Post-9/11 GI Bill benefits, your school can choose to offer a different amount each year.
+No. Even if you stay enrolled, keep progressing in your program, and have money left in your Post-9/11 GI Bill benefits, your school can choose to offer a different amount each year.

 </div>
 </li>